Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L1/covariance/covariance.rst

 Covariance Regularizaiton
 -------------------------

-For the algorithm of covariance regularization, please refer to "High-Dimensional Covariance Estimation" by Mohsen Pourahmadi.
+For the algorithm of covariance regularization, refer to "High-Dimensional Covariance Estimation" by Mohsen Pourahmadi.

 Implementation